Deterministic Sort-Free Candidate Pruning for Scalable MIMO Box Decoding

 \subsubsection{\textbf{Hybrid SCP-ICP Candidate Pruning (SICP)}}

-The ICP strategy was introduced to overcome the optimal child-node skip problem and guarantee the selection of globally best candidates.
+The ICP strategy is introduced to overcome the optimal child-node skip problem and guarantees the selection of globally best candidates.
 However, full ICP across all layers incurs additional iterations that are not always necessary, since accurate pruning in the early layers already leads to substantial performance improvements.
-To balance complexity and accuracy, we propose a hybrid scheme, termed SCP–ICP (SICP$_m$), which applies ICP only in the first $m$ layers and reverts to SCP in the remaining layers.
+To balance complexity and accuracy, we propose a hybrid scheme, termed SCP–ICP (SICP$_t$), as illustrated in Fig.~\ref{fig:QAM_Box_SCP_ICP}.
+The scheme applies ICP only in the first $t$ layers and reverts to SCP in the remaining layers.